JoshCO11/Supermarket_Store_Branches_Sales_Excel_Project-Data_Analytics/README.md

 ### **SOLVING THE *CUSTOMER BEHAVIOR* QUESTIONS**
-The first question is: *Is there a correlation between daily customer count and store sales?*
+The first question is: ***Is there a correlation between daily customer count and store sales?***

-In this part I need to know if there are relationships between the two feature.
-So I've used the correlation formula in Excel.
-Then I've also used the data analysis toolpak to gather more information about the two feature relationship.
-After that I also created a scatter plot to visualize the relationship.
+In this part, I needed to determine if there is a relationship between the two features.
+So I used the correlation formula in Excel.
+I've also used the Data Analysis Toolpak to gather more information about the relationship between the two features.
+Additionally, I created a scatter plot to visualize the relationship.

-The formula in finding correlation in Excel is:
+The formula for finding correlation in Excel is:
 ```
 =CORREL(Table1[Daily_Customer_Count], Table1[Store_Sales])
 ```